We need fresh economic thinking & action

 But we need your support to increase our impact

-Any money you can give us, particularly regular contributions, helps us increase our impact by paying for the time, space and media we need to:
+Any money you can give us, particularly regular contributions, helps us increase the impact of #NotTheNobel in 2020 by paying for:

 …And we will recognise you as a valued sponsor of this community

 All contributors will be mentioned by name (unless you don’t want to be) as a sponsor on our website.
 You can see our current and past sponsors here who helped us make #NotTheNobel 2019 happen.

 All those who give £20 or more per month will receive special recognition on our website as foundation sponsors as this type of regular, predictable, significant donation gives us the foundation to allow us to achieve long-term success.